The Directing Reel. CLICK on!

 Nicole Franklin.
 Filmmaker.
 Educator.
 Writer.
 Web Host.

 NICOLE FRANKLIN is an award-winning filmmaker, published writer and Assistant Professor of Television Production at Hofstra University.
 Through her 27 years in the industry Nicole has been a television director, stage manager, editor, educator, public speaker, web event host and contributing writer to such publications as The Good Men Project and Toronto-based ByBlacks.com.
 Nicole is a book author for Kevin Anderson & Associates where she works as ghostwriter and editor.
-For eighteen years, her company EPIPHANY Inc. has produced independent films for numerous cable networks including Showtime, BET, IFC, Nickelodeon, Sundance Channel, FUBU TV and kweliTV.
+For eighteen years, her company EPIPHANY Inc. has produced independent films for numerous cable networks including Showtime, BET, IFC, Nickelodeon, Sundance Channel and kweliTV.
 In news she has worked on several Emmy Award-winning teams in stations from St. Louis to Los Angeles to New York City and on programs such as The Today Show, NBC Nightly News, CBS This Morning and CBS Sunday Morning.
 Single-topic news programs such as OJ Simpson: The Trial were also part of her earlier assignments while an editor at KNBC-TV in Los Angeles.